Rotterdam: City level public transport

-Ferry

-P&O Ferries have daily sailings from Europoort to Kingston upon Hull in the UK.

 International relations

 Rotterdam has city and port connections throughout the world.
 In 2008, the city had 13 sister cities, 12 partner cities, and 4 sister ports.
 Since 2008, the City of Rotterdam does not forge new sister or partner connections.
 Sister and partner cities are not a priority in international relations.

 On 15 March 2017, the Turkish president expressed his wish that Istanbul should no longer be the twin town of Rotterdam.
 A speaker of the Rotterdam municipality then explained that the two cities have no official partnership.
 Both authorities do cooperate often.